Professional Practice Examination

 Upon applying for the session of your choosing, you will be asked to select your preferred exam date, time, and location.
 Please note that your selections are not guaranteed until you are contacted by our exam provider closer to the testing dates.

-If you reside in the province of British Columbia, there will be exam centres in most major cities.
+If you reside in Canada, there will be exam centres in most major cities.

-If you reside in a remote location either in British Columbia or outside of the province, you will have the option to take the exam at your location; however, you would need the following:
+If you reside in remote locations within Canada or outside of Canada, you will have the option to take the exam via virtual proctoring.
+Refer to the NPPE Candidate Guide for detailed information on the requirements.

-Upon applying for the exam session of your choice, you will be asked to specify your preferred location and prompted to enter in the contact information of your inviglator if necessary.
+Upon applying for the exam session of your choice, you will be asked to specify your test centre and prompted to enter in the contact information of your inviglator.

 The following material below is recommended for preparation for the examination.
 To help hone your study, please review the NPPE Scope and Syllabus.
 This document should be used for preparation for the June 2018 PPE session.